Posts Tagged ‘wordpress’

 The bus stop is actually just across the street from my apartment, so convenience played a big part in my decision making process.

-Taking the bus also gave me the opportunity to upgrade my Wordpress iPhone application, which is how I posted this blog entry.
+Taking the bus also gave me the opportunity to upgrade my WordPress iPhone application, which is how I posted this blog entry.

 It’s amazing to be able to publish on the fly.
 I can’t wait til the iPhone gets video, which will make it possible to do more with video updates while mobile.
 I’ve become my own media center of sorts.
 An amazing thing when it used to be you had to have a camera crew and broadcast signal to do what you can do today for a fraction of the cost.

 This week I am finishing up a final paper for my last credit at NYU.
-I decided to write about how Wordpress has changed the game in Web publishing and the impact i have felt since migrating Netmix onto the platform.
+I decided to write about how WordPress has changed the game in Web publishing and the impact i have felt since migrating Netmix onto the platform.

 On the way to Winter Music Conference 2009, but first, a little discussion on video blogging.